 Revenue - We record revenue based on the five-step model which includes: (1) identifying the contract with the customer; (2) identifying the performance obligations in the contract; (3) determining the transaction price; (4) allocating the transaction price to the performance obligations; and (5) recognizing revenue when the performance obligations are satisfied.
-Substantially all of our revenue is generated by fulfilling orders for the purchase of our microalgal nutritional supplements to retailers, wholesalers, or direct to consumers via online channels, with each order considered to be a distinct performance obligation.
+Substantially all of our revenue is generated by fulfilling orders for the purchase of our microalgal dietary supplements to retailers, wholesalers, or direct to consumers via online channels, with each order considered to be a distinct performance obligation.
 These orders may be formal purchase orders, verbal phone orders, e-mail orders or orders received online.
 Shipping and handling activities for which we are responsible under the terms and conditions of the order are not accounted for as performance obligations but as fulfillment costs.
 These activities are required to fulfill our promise to transfer the goods and are expensed when revenue is recognized.

 Revenue is measured as the net amount of consideration expected to be received in exchange for fulfilling a performance obligation.
 We have elected to exclude sales, use and similar taxes from the measurement of the transaction price.
 The amount of consideration expected to be received and revenue recognized includes estimates of variable consideration, which includes costs for trade promotion programs, coupons, returns and early payment discounts.
 Such estimates are calculated using historical averages adjusted for any expected changes due to current business conditions and experience.
 We review and update these estimates at the end of each reporting period and the impact of any adjustments are recognized in the period the adjustments are identified.
 In assessing whether collection of consideration from a customer is probable, we consider the customer's ability and intent to pay that amount of consideration when it is due.
 Payment of invoices is due as specified in the underlying customer agreement, typically 30 days from the invoice date, which occurs on the date of transfer of control of the products to the customer.
 Revenue is recognized at the point in time that control of the ordered products is transferred to the customer.
+Generally, this occurs when the product is delivered, or in some cases, picked up from one of our distribution centers by the customer.
 Revenue from extraction services is recognized when control is transferred upon completion of the extraction process.

 Customer contract liabilities consist of customer deposits received in advance of fulfilling an order and are shown separately on the consolidated balance sheets.
-During the years ended March 31, 2020 and 2019, we recognized \$550,000 and \$133,000, respectively, of revenue from deposits that were included in contract liabilities as of March 31, 2019 and 2018, respectively.
+During the years ended March 31, 2021 and 2020, we recognized \$251,000 and \$550,000, respectively, of revenue from deposits that were included in contract liabilities as of March 31, 2020 and 2019, respectively.
 Our contracts have a duration of one year or less and therefore, we have elected the practical expedient of not disclosing revenues allocated to partially unsatisfied performance obligations.